influxdata/influxdb/services/graphite/README.md

 A field name can be specified by using the keyword _field_.
 By default if no _field_ keyword is specified then the metric will be written to a field named _value_.

-When using the current default engine _BZ1_, it's recommended to store a use a single field per value for performance reasons.
+When using the current default engine _BZ1_, it's recommended to use a single field per value for performance reasons.

 When using the _TSM1_ engine it's possible to amend measurement metrics with additional fields, e.g: